Mriabcew/Design-patterns/README.md

 # Design-patterns
-Repository of the subject Object Technologies at the Cracow University of Technology
+Repository of the subject Object Technologies at the Cracow Institute of Technology (Politechnika Krakowska)